-Pupil premium strategy outcomes This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+Pupil premium strategy outcomesThis details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 Desired outcome Chosen action / approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 1. Barriers to learning and SEMH needs are identified so that pupils feel well supported and can flourish.
 Embed TIS approach.
 Establish wellbeing TA role.
 Timetabled TIS sessions.
 Planned interventions.
 Embed JIGSAW PSHCE approach.
 Sustain positive behaviour and relationships policy.
 Whole school TIS approach embedded to support children's emotional resilience.
 Wellbeing Teaching Assistant role established to effectively support learning in every classroom.
 Trauma Informed School sessions enabled pupils to cope with stress and adversity whilst managing their emotional reactions with an increased success.
 Positive impact of individualised planned interventions.
 TA supported pupils with SEMH or SEND needs in order for pupils to successfully attend enrichment opportunities.
 Embedded PSHCE curriculum offer across the school.
 Significant reduction in the percentage of SEMH my concern logs for KS2 due to the impact of the additional adult.
-2. Early identification and Data handovers.
-Effective pupil progress Interventions closed gaps in logrning support in place Effective pupil progress meetings. in learning. • Embedded use of to enable PP Identification of learning gaps. summative and formative pupils to achieve Timetabled interventions. assessment used to identify National progress Implementation of catch up gaps in learning. score and EXS strategies and systems.
+2. Early Data handovers.
+Interventions closed gaps identification and Effective pupil progress in learning. support in place meetings.
+Embedded use of summative and formative to enable PP Identification of learning gaps.Timetabled interventions. summative and formative pupils to achieve National progress Ilmetablea interventions.Implementation of catch up assessment used to identify gaps in learning. score and EXS strategies and systems. gaps in leaning.
+100.0 00 1 511 G10 G100 G110 3/3101110.

 and GDS SENDCo monitor IEPs and Assessments, alongside

 attainment, interventions.
 Evaluate moderation used to track

 especially in impact. progress of children, with all

-writing. ' staff being aware of data
+writing. staff being aware of data

 of PP children.

 Connections made

 between classroom

 learning and interventions.

 Gaps closed - Use of

 comprehensive catch-up

 programme of

 interventions implemented

 support this.
 (Maths pick

 up/phonics flash time/Hold

 a Sentence - Teachers

 devise and resource

 weekly interventions to

 address gaps).

 Additional revision

 support in place.
 (1:1/Small

 group programme of

 revision support devised

 through data, catch up

 and gap analysis).

 Teaches aware of

 individual learning needs of

 pupils and that clear

 communication is in place

 with parents, colleagues

 and specialist to establish

 pupil next steps.

-• Teachers aware of
+Teachers aware of

 individual learning needs

 and have wider

 conversations with parents,

 colleagues and specialist

 professionals in addition to

 the child to establish next

 steps.

-• Teachers create a
+Teachers create a

 positive and supportive

 environment that promotes

 high standards and positive

 relationships can help